-You’ve probably heard about how solar energy can reduce your electricity bills, but how much do solar panels really cost?
-The easiest way to calculate the average cost of solar panels is to look at its price in dollars per watt, which is relatively consistent across the United States.Continue reading
+You’ve probably heard about how solar energy can reduce your electricity bills, but what solar panel cost should you expect to see?
+The easiest way to calculate the average cost of solar panels is to look at its price in dollars per watt ($/W), which is relatively consistent across the United States.Continue reading

 The past decade has engendered the era of solar panels for home use.
 Homes and businesses across the country are transitioning away from a fossil-fueled electricity grid towards a clean energy economy, necessitated by emissions reduction targets in a time of global climate change.
 Amidst this period of energy reform, solar panel systems for houses are taking off at a remarkable rate.
 It’s time to give residential solar the credit it deserves.
 Learn everything there is to know about the booming residential solar industry in our list of home solar FAQs.Continue reading

-You may be looking for the cheapest solar panels available in 2018 in order to really cash in on solar power.
+You may be looking for cheap solar panels available in order to really cash in on solar power.
 And sure, when you install solar on your home or business, you can save thousands on your electricity bills.
 But going solar isn’t automatically cheap: buying solar panels to install on your roof typically costs thousands of dollars.
 It’s no wonder that the cost of solar is among the most important considerations for today’s homeowners.
 If you’re thinking about going solar and worried about prices, you’re probably wondering: what are the best value solar panels and will solar get even cheaper?Continue reading

 Reading Time: 4 minutesInstalling solar panels requires electrical and construction work.
 With this type of work comes safety concerns, and as such, your local government and utility company need to ensure that your solar energy system meets specific electrical and building codes before it goes live.